Ladder99/ladder99/modules/README.md

-# Models
+# Modules

-Models and their dataItems are defined here, and used by the Ladder99 Adapter.
+Modules and their dataitems are defined here and used by the Ladder99 Adapter drivers.

-This is a work in progress.